 Against the backdrop of the first Gulf War, Jasira Maroun is 13, physically well developed but naïve and unable to say no. As puberty arrives, her mother sends her from Syracuse to Houston to her curt, up-tight, Lebanese-born father.
 Over the next few months, Jasira must navigate her father's strict indifference, her discovery of sexual pleasure, the casual racism of a neighbor boy and her classmates, the sexual advances of the boy's father, the proffered friendship of a pregnant neighbor, and her attraction to Thomas, an African-American classmate whom her father forbids her to see.
 Things happen to her, but can she take responsibility and control, or is tragedy inevitable?Written by

-Actress Summer Bishil turned 18 before filming started, allowing her to play the 13 year old, sexually overactive Jasira without any restrictions as to what she could do or show in the movie.
+Actress Summer Bishil turned 18 before filming started, allowing her to play the 13 year old Jasira without any restrictions as to what sexually themed scenes she could participate in.
 See more »

 You're beautiful just the way you are, Jasira.
 Those other girls are just jealous because you're growing up faster than they are.
 And you're prettier than they are.
 Listen, don't let it get you down.
 Stupid names they're calling you.
 This year - just gimme a second

 this year, your gonna shut them up.
 Only, probably you shouldn't tell your mom about this.